-Westminster Abbey, the Eiffel Tower, the Sistine Chapel — these are the reasons you came to Europe.
-They're also the reason millions of other tourists are here as well.
-Nothing kills a sightseeing buzz like waiting in line for hours to get into a popular sight or being crammed into a room, squinting up at Michelangelo's masterpiece.
-If you plan ahead, the sights you dreamed of seeing won't disappoint.
+Westminster Abbey, the Eiffel Tower, the Sistine Chapel — these are the reasons you go to Europe.
+They're also the reason millions of other tourists go.
+Nothing kills a sightseeing buzz like showing up to find tickets are sold out, waiting in line for hours to get into a popular sight, or being shoulder to shoulder in front of a masterpiece painting.
+But if you plan ahead, the sights you dreamed of seeing won't disappoint.

-Timing is Everything
+Timing Is Everything